Cognigy/Documentation/docs/ai/escalate/handover-reference/genesys-cloud-open-messaging.md

 </figure>

-If you use AI Copilot, follow steps 1-7 to configure the Genesys Status and Bot Messages feature within your AI Copilot flow.
+If you use AI Copilot, configure the **Lookup Node** and the **Go To Node** for the the Genesys Status and Bot Messages feature within your AI Copilot flow.
 Ensure to set the structure above the actual AI Copilot Nodes.

 ## AI Copilot Workspace